athapong/aio-mcp/README.md

 - `branchFromThought` (Number): Branching point thought number
 - `branchId` (String): Branch identifier
 - `needsMoreThoughts` (Boolean): If more thoughts are needed
+- `result` (String): Final result or conclusion from this thought
+- `summary` (String): Brief summary of the thought's key points

+### sequentialthinking_history

+Retrieve the thought history for the current thinking process

+Arguments:

+- `branchId` (String): Optional branch ID to get history for

 ### tool_manager